IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/installation.rst

 Updating
 --------

-First uninstall the current BlenderBIM add-on, then install the latest version.
+First follow the `Uninstalling`_ section below, then install the latest version.

 Uninstalling
 ------------

 Navigate to ``Edit > Preferences > Add-ons``.
-Due to a limitation in Blender, you have to first disable the BlenderBIM Add-on in your Blender preferences by pressing the checkbox next to the add-on, then restart Blender.
+Due to a limitation in Blender, you have to **first disable the BlenderBIM Add-on in your Blender preferences** by pressing the checkbox next to the add-on, then **restart Blender**.
+It is critical to follow this sequence of disabling first, and then restarting.

 After restarting, you can uninstall the BlenderBIM Add-on by pressing the ``Remove`` button in the Blender preferences window.

-Alternatively, you may uninstall manually by deleting the ``blenderbim/`` directory in your Blender add-ons directory.
+Alternatively, you may uninstall manually by deleting the ``blenderbim`` directory in :ref:`your Blender add-ons directory<where is the add-on installed>`.

 .. warning::